 The Office of Deaf Services is an agency-wide policy and program development office for the Department of Mental Health (DMH).
-The Director of Deaf Services is responsible for consultation and assistance to DMH facilities and providers delivering mental health services to eligible individuals who are Deaf, hard of hearing or from cultural minority people groups.
-Activities for systemic development include policy development, evidence based practices and program development informed by advisory input of DMH stakeholders.
-For individuals who are requesting service for psychiatric, substance abuse or a developmental disability, the below links provide information about applying for services.
+The Director of Deaf Services provides consultation and technical assistance to DMH facilities and contracted providers delivering mental health services to eligible individuals who are Deaf or hard of hearing.
+The Director also oversees policy development, evidence based practices, and program development informed by advisory input from DMH stakeholders.
+For individuals who are requesting service for psychiatric or substance use disorders or a developmental disability, the below links provide information about applying for services.

 Deaf Services Lawsuit Settlement

 The Department of Mental Health has entered into a settlement agreement regarding services provided to deaf consumers eligible for Department services.
 Part of that settlement is an obligation to provide Notice to those affected by the settlement.
 For more information, see the Settlement Notice (Exhibit A) and/or Settlement Agreement.

 The Department of Mental Health (DMH) has established Clinical Standards of Care for Deaf Individuals for DMH operated facilities.
 These clinical standards of care detail the system of delivery of mental health services to deaf and hard-of-hearing individuals who are eligible for services from or through DMH and/or the Missouri Department of Social Services.
 If a Medicaid or MO HealthNet provider is of the view that it is unable to meet the needs of a qualified individual, that provider may wish to consult with a DMH facility or administrative agent, to ascertain whether the facility or agent could provide services meeting such needs.
 Contact information for DMH facilities or administrative agents are available through the following links: